m-skolnick/zsh_custom_template/README.md

 1. Open zshrc

         code ~/.zshrc

+        Note: If you see "zsh: command not found: code", you need to add code to your path

+        1. Open Visual Studio Code
+        1. CMD + Shift + p
+        1. Search for "install "code" command in path"
+        1. Tap "enter"
+        1. Now you can continue

 1. In ~/.zshrc Add the following starting at line 77 This should be placed right before the line: